chinthliss/MuckWebInterface-Prototype/readme.md

 ```

 ## Maintenance cheat sheet
-* Entire web server can be disabled by running 'php artisan down' from the root dir.
-Opposite is 'php artisan up'.
+* Entire web server can be disabled by running `php artisan down` from the root dir.
+Opposite is `php artisan up`.
-* Muck equivalent is 'mwi down' and 'mwi up' which will refuse connections between it and the web server.
+* Muck equivalent is `mwi down` and `mwi up` which will refuse connections between it and the web server.
-* Environment variables (Such as credentials) stored in /.env
+* Environment variables (Such as credentials) stored in `/.env`
-* Logs are located in /storage/logs
+* Logs are located in `/storage/logs/`
-* Terms-of-service located in `/storage/app/terms-of-service.txt`
+* Terms-of-service located in `/public/terms-of-service.txt`